yinon-gold/mlops-dtu-project/reports/README.md

 > *We used the third-party framework ... in our project.
 We used functionality ... and functionality ... from the*
 > *package to do ... and ... in our project*.
 >
-> Answer: We used pytorch to create a MLP collaborative filtering model to provide book recommendations.
-Embeddings were generated using tinybert.
+> Answer:

+﻿In our project, we utilized PyTorch, a popular machine learning library, to develop a Multi-Layer Perceptron (MLP) collaborative filtering model.
+This model was specifically designed to provide recommendations for books.
+To enhance the model's performance, we generated embeddings using TinyBERT, a smaller and faster version of the BERT model, which is renowned for its efficiency in natural language processing tasks.
+Furthermore, we employed the Pandas library, a powerful data manipulation tool in Python, to handle the raw data.
+This involved formatting, merging, and processing the data in a manner that would enable the successful creation of embeddings.
+This comprehensive approach ensured that our model was both effective and efficient.

 --- question 3 fill here ---